damouze/SZC-1/README.md

 	- rom_ram_board: a board that provides 32kB of ROM and 96kB of RAM, able to be paged in and out as needed.
 	- serial_io_board: a board that provides a RS232 interface for outside communication.
 - boards/extra contains some extra board designs
+    - 8259_pic_board: 8259 Interrupt Controller Board for the SZC-1; requires Expansion Connector C.
+    - audio_board: SSG Audio Board for the SZC-1, providing SSG sound support.
+	- cpu_board_ext_bus_v2: new and improved CPU board providing Expansion Connector C and an on-board memory mapper.
     - diag_board: a basic diagnostics board, providing a 2-digit 7-segment display accessible through I/O port 0xb8.
+	- ide_board: IDE Board for the SZC-1, inspired by the Beer IDE interface.
 	- mmu_board: a preliminary design for a Z80 MMU built around a ATF1502/1504 CPLD (*work in progress*)
 	- rom_ram_board_2MB: a board that provides 512kB of flash ROM and 1536kB of RAM, able to be paged in and out as needed.
+	- rom_ram_board_v2: another board that provides 512kB of flash ROM and 1536kB of RAM; requires Expansion Connector C.
 	- simple_z80: the original Z80 board, CPU, buffers/latches and a LS74xx based IM2 interrupt controller.
 - boards/msx_compat contains boards to provide MSX compatibility (*work in progress*)
     - msx_rom_board: a board that houses to 32kB EEPROM sockets for MSX compatible ROMs (requires the ppi_slot_select_expanded board)